-At March 31, 2024 and December 31, 2023, the Checkpoint warrant liability relates to the placement agent warrants from a registered direct offering completed in December 2022 (the "December 2022 Placement Agent Warrants").
-Checkpoint deemed the December 2022 Placement Agent Warrants to be classified as liabilities on the balance sheet as they contain terms for redemption of the underlying security that are outside its control.
+Checkpoint deemed the placement agent warrants it issued in connection with a registered direct offering (the "December 2022 Placement Agent Warrants") to be classified as liabilities on the balance sheet as they contain terms for redemption of the underlying security that are outside its control.
 The December 2022 Placement Agent Warrants were recorded at the time of closing at a fair value determined by using the Black-Scholes model.
 Checkpoint will revalue the December 2022 Placement Agent Warrants at each reporting period thereafter for as long as they remain outstanding.
-At March 31, 2024 and December 31, 2023, the liability associated with the December 2022 Placement Agent Warrants was \$0.1 million.
+At March 31, 2025 and December 31, 2024, the liability associated with the December 2022 Placement Agent Warrants was \$0.3 million and \$0.2 million, respectively.

-A summary of the weighted average (in aggregate) significant unobservable inputs (Level 3 inputs) used in measuring the warrant liability that are categorized within Level 3 of the fair value hierarchy was as follows:
+A summary of the weighted average (in aggregate) significant unobservable inputs (Level 3 inputs) used in measuring the Checkpoint warrant liability that are categorized within Level 3 of the fair value hierarchy was as follows:

-March 31, cember 31,
+March March 31,

-Checkpoint Warrants 2024 4 2023
+Checkpoint Warrants 202 25 2024

 Exercise price \$ 5.41 \$ 5.41

-Volatility 107.5 % 96.4 %
+Volatility 114.9 % 111.1 %

-Expected life 3.7 4.0
+Expected life in years 2.7 3.0

-Risk-free rate 4.2 % 3.8 %
+Risk-free rate 3.9 % 4.3 %